ShenyiQinxin/k8s-learning/points.md

       periodSeconds: 20
 ```
 ## Design
+### 7. Evaluate network plugins
 > verify the cni Calico is configured for the cluster
 ```console
 ps -ef | grep cni
 sudo find / -name install-cni.sh

 ```
-### Designing Applications With Duration: Create a Job and a CronJob
+### 8. Designing Applications With Duration: Create a Job and a CronJob
 > Jobs run the application for a particular number of times
 > restartPolicy: Never --> sleeps for 3 seconds, then stop
 > Parallelism: 2 --> run 2 at a time